Year 2 - Diploma in Ministry

 Upon successful completion of the Certificate IV in Ministry, students can continue on in second year towards the Diploma of Ministry.
 The Diploma course trains students with the skills needed to lead a ministry team.
 It allows for a deeper study into God’s word and its practical application, building on the material covered in the Certificate IV.
 Graduates will be equipped to lead a team or small ministry area in a local church or Christian organisation (eg. Youth Ministry team leader, TV & Media team leader).

 Students successfully completing their second year of study who are not continuing on to their Advanced Diploma of Ministry can graduate with a Diploma in Ministry.
-Continuing students will not graduate until the end of their third year.
+Student are entitled to receive each award at the conclusion of each qualification.
+However most of our students elect to receive all of their awards together at our public graduation ceremony at the completion of all their studies.

 As with the Certificate IV in Ministry, general leadership and specific skills are developed through our core subjects which all students complete.
 However, in the Diploma in Ministry, these skills are developed to a higher level of competency.
 In addition, students continue in their Certificate IV stream completing all their Diploma stream subjects to further develop their specialised ministry skills.
 The Core and Stream subjects develop units of competency drawn from a range of government and industry recongnised Training Packages and Courses.